BigWigsMods/packager/README.md

       -p curse-id      Set the project id used on CurseForge for localization and uploading.
 (Use 0 to unset the TOC value) -w wowi-id       Set the addon id used on WoWInterface for uploading.
 (Use 0 to unset the TOC value) -a wago-id       Set the project id used on Wago Addons for uploading.
-(Use 0 to unset the TOC value) -g game-version  Set the game version to use for CurseForge uploading.
+(Use 0 to unset the TOC value) -g game-version  Set the game version to use for uploading.
       -m pkgmeta.yaml  Set the pkgmeta file to use.
       -n archive-name  Set the archive name template.
 Defaults to "{package-name}-{project-version}{nolib}{classic}".